pinot-contrib/pinot-docs/basics/data-import/pinot-stream-ingestion/amazon-kinesis.md

 * Credentials delivered through the Amazon EC2 container service if `AWS_CONTAINER_CREDENTIALS_RELATIVE_URI` environment variable is set and security manager has permission to access the variable,
 * Instance profile credentials delivered through the Amazon EC2 metadata service

+{% hint style="info" %}
+You must provide all `read` `access level` permissions for Pinot to work with an AWS Kinesis data stream.
+See the [AWS documentation](https://docs.pinot.apache.org/basics/data-import/pinot-stream-ingestion/amazon-kinesis) for details.
+{% endhint %}

-Although you can also specify the `accessKey` and `secretKey` in the properties above, we don't recommend this unsecure method.
+Although you can also specify the `accessKey` and `secretKey` in the properties above, we don't recommend this insecure method.
 We recommend using it only for non-production proof-of-concept (POC) setups.
 You can also specify other AWS fields such as AWS\_SESSION\_TOKEN as environment variables and config and it will work.

 #### Limitations